Optimal Delay Compensation in Networked Predictive Control: Error Trade - off in NPC

 \subsection{Expected Errors in Recovery Mode}

-When an inconsistency is detected at the plant, it will reuse the last applied input sequence until a correcting one is received.
+When an inconsistency is detected at the plant, it reuses the last consistent input sequence until a correcting one arrives.
 During this time, the plant is in open-loop, and respective errors accumulate.
-Similarly to the nominal error, we have an always-occurring error part due to the constant buffering for $\bar{\tau}$ and potential additional steps, resulting from delays and dropouts when communicating an error to the controller and receiving a correction.
-Let $T_c \in \mathbb{N}_0$ be the number of additional steps required to successfully correct a prediction inconsistency.
-Assume that a correction requires at least one full RTT $\bar{\tau}$.
-Then, let $\epsilon_o(\bar{\tau}) = E_o(\bar{\tau},\epsilon_n(\bar{\tau}))$ be the guaranteed error for one correction cycle and $\Delta E_o(i,\bar{\tau})=E_o (\bar{\tau}+i,\epsilon_n)-\epsilon_o(\bar{\tau})$ the additional error for every additional step in the correction phase.
-Assume both channel delays and, therefore, dropout probabilities are drawn from RTT distribution $\mathcal{P}_\tau$.
-Then, the expected per-step error for correcting a prediction inconsistency satisfies
+Let $T_c \in \mathbb{N}_0$ be the number of additional steps required to successfully correct a prediction inconsistency beyond the nominal RTT bound $\bar{\tau}$.
+Define $\epsilon_o(\bar{\tau}) = E_o(\bar{\tau},\epsilon_n(\bar{\tau}))$ as the guaranteed error for one correction cycle, and $\Delta E_o(i,\bar{\tau})=E_o (\bar{\tau}+i,\epsilon_n(\bar{\tau}))-\epsilon_o(\bar{\tau})$ as the error for every additional step in the correction phase.
+Assuming RTT-based success probabilities as in Remark \ref{rem:UpDownDelayDist}, the expected per-step error for correcting a prediction inconsistency satisfies